Treat yourself to massages, body treatments, Nordic baths and other sensory delights.

 It all started years later when she was looking for a piece of art to decorate the room of the little girl she was expecting.
 When she couldn’t find anything she liked, she started drawing cute baby animals.
 Visiting friends fell in love with her portraits and soon commissioned her.
 This is how the LE NID Atelier collection of illustrations began.
 Her inspiration also comes from the reactions of her two daughters, who started talking to these little animals, wishing them good morning or good night!
 And they’re not the only ones: “Children tend to chat with them, but so do grownups.”
 She herself sometimes takes a break in front of her giraffe, inspired by the serenity it radiates.

 LE NID Atelier is organized in collections: Les Adorables — these babies are perfect for children’s rooms, The Majestics like the polar bear or the moose for a headboard or on a living room wall.
 Her latest collection of animal duos and trios, Social Animal, is inspired by what confinement has made us experience: “I think we’ve all come to realize what a vital and intrinsic need we have to socialize.”
-Each animal has its own personality, and each new piece is quickly gone.
+Her more recent Bord de Mer and Fusain Boréal collections offer illustrations of animals from the boreal forest and our oceans, where each animal has its own personality and each new piece is quickly gone.
 She is very active with her customers.
-Through her newsletter, which is sent to 10,000 followers, she launches contests and raffles off a poster every month.
+Through her newsletter, she launches contests and raffles off a poster every month.

 All the details : https://lenidatelier.com